Skip to main content

-Step 1 Content Outline and Specifications
+Step 1 Exam Content

 Step 1 is designed to measure basic science knowledge.
 Some questions test the examinee's fund of information per se, but the majority of questions require the examinee to interpret graphic and tabular material, to identify gross and microscopic pathologic and normal specimens, and to solve problems through application of basic science principles.